+If you're looking for the best company to rollover your IRA to gold, consider researching options that offer competitive rates and reliable customer service.
 You can buy one share of an ETF or millions, but they must be full stocks.
 Mutual funds can allow you to buy fractions of a stock and buy as many shares as you want.
 However, it's possible to invest in ETFs in your 401 (k) plan, and some providers have moved on over the past five years.
 Investors looking for diversification often turn to the world of funds.

 Exchange-traded funds (ETFs), index mutual funds and actively managed mutual funds can offer broad and diversified exposure to a specific asset class, region or market niche, without having to buy dozens of individual securities.
 Like most ETFs, index mutual funds are considered passive investments because they reflect an index.
 They can also be a low-cost form of investment, as many have annual expenses of less than 0.10%.
 For most people, investing for retirement means creating a portfolio of index funds or exchange-traded funds (ETFs).